cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 links on
 [piplanet.org](https://cloudmesh.github.io/pi/docs/hardware/parts/)

-## ?.
-Installing Cloudmesh on the Manager (numbers need to be updated)
+## 3. Installing Cloudmesh on the Manager (numbers need to be updated)

-To start we install cloudmesh which significantly simplifies the install:
+To start, we install cloudmesh, which significantly simplifies the
+installation:

 If you already have a configured cluster that can log in to each node, but you do not have cloudmesh installed, simply login to your manager